SUSTAINABILITY IN TRANSITION: CORPORATE RESPECT FOR SOLIDARITY

 Chief Executive Officer of the Institute for Human Rights and Business (IHRB) since its formation in 2009 under the leadership of Mary Robinson.
 John leads IHRB’s global strategy, fundraising, and outreach.
 John advises a number of governments, intergovernmental organisations, and businesses on human rights and wider issues of sustainability, development, and international affairs.
 His most […]

 Doctor of Jur.
 Sciences (Dr. hab), Professor, Head of the Department of the European Union Law, Yaroslav Mudryi National Law University.
+Head of the Jean Monnet Chair “In-depth Study of EU Values and Law: Ukrainian Context”.
 Prof. Komarova for a long time explores judicial law of the European Union.
-She has more than 150 scientific publications in the field of the EU Law including monographs and books dedicated to the […]
+She has more than 150 scientific […]

 Coordinator of the Industrial Ecology and Sustainable Development Committee of the European Business Association (EBA).
 She has 9 years of experience in the field of Sustainability in the business environment: in 2013-2019, she managed projects on inclusion and diversity, as well as reducing CO2 emissions in Auchan Ukraine.
 Since 2020, she continues to promote the […]